Polmanter’s commitment to sustainability

 Keeping it local

 Not everything can be made locally; however, if produce can be sourced from St Ives and around, we’ll try to use it.
-For example, our milk comes from Trink Dairy, just over a mile away, and the gin is distilled in St Ives!
+For example, Trink Dairy, just over a mile away supplies us with milk alongside nearby Mounts Bay Dairy, and our favourite gin is distilled in St Ives!
 Have a look at the local farmers and producers section in Polmanter’s new shop (which was designed and built by Cornish contractors).